ijandric97/pawtrails-api/README.md

 # Pawtrails API Server

 This repository contains the code for the Pawtrails Web API Server.
 Currently only the Backend portion of the code is planned and available.
-The application is built in Python/FastAPI and connected to the PostgreSQL database.
+The application is built in Python/FastAPI and connected to the Neo4j Database.

 ## Local Start